asaikali/spring-observability/README.md

 | 7        | otel-sdk                 | otel-sdk                       | otel-collector  | yes                    |
 | 8        | otel-sdk                 | native                         | otel-collector  | no, due to conflicts   |

+Which of the above scenarios should adopt?
+It depends on what you value the most.

+If you are all-in on OpenTelemetry and are trying to maximize the usage of OpenTelemetry in all the layer of the stack then scenario 3 or 7 above can meet your needs you get to use a maximum amount of OpenTelemetry and the instrumentation built into the Spring projects using micrometer Observation api natively shows up in your OpenTelemetry enable observability platform.

+If you are all in on the best Spring developer experience and maximum OpenTelemetry usage in the stack, then scenario 6 is for you.
+Use the observation-api to instrument your own application code, and micrometer configured to use the otel-sdk, you get all the benefits of OpenTelemetry with a better developer experience for spring developers.

+If you are looking to minimize the number of layers/intermediaries between your application and the observability platform of your choice then scenario 4 is best for you.

+If you are looking for maximum compatibility with observability platforms then it is best if you use the micrometer observation and you let your users decide how to configure micrometer at deployment time.

 ## Software Prerequisites

 ### Java tooling